ferborva/strongloop-prep-work/README.md

 At this point we have a basic understanding of node and are ready to dive into some hands on work.
 No place seems better to do this than ['The Node School'](http://nodeschool.io/).
 In the [Step 2 folder](https://github.com/beeva-fernandobordallo/strongloop-prep-work/tree/master/Step%202) you will find the main tutorial course solutions.
 Well ... my solutions.

+### Step 3 - The Process Global Variable

+The Strongloop study guide makes a brief comment on what should be studied about the Process Global:

+> The process object is a global object and can be accessed from anywhere.
+For the purposes of the exam you should understand signal events, accessing environmental variables and dealing with child processes.
+> -- <cite>Strongloop Certification Team</cite>

+Brief but concise.
+We will go through some of the main Events, Signals, objects and methods available to the `process` variable and checkout *child processes*.

 ## A little on the side

 - [High level sytle guide in Javascript](https://gist.github.com/dominictarr/2401787): always open to discussion but definitely makes good points